karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Unify/Refactor gradient computations within Shogun (Note that the new framework should be easy to be extended to using AutoDiff)

 ### Waypoints and initial work
- * do benchmarks about all existing inference methods for (full) GP and sparse GP under the existing framework (entrance task) ([KLCovarianceInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLCovarianceInferenceMethod.html), [KLCholeskyInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLCholeskyInferenceMethod.html), [KLApproxDiagonalInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLApproxDiagonalInferenceMethod.html), [FITCInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CFITCInferenceMethod.html), and [SparseVGInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CSparseVGInferenceMethod.html))
+ * do benchmarks about all existing inference methods for (full) GP and sparse GP under the existing framework (entrance task) ([KLCovarianceInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLCovarianceInferenceMethod.html), [KLCholeskyInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLCholeskyInferenceMethod.html), [KLApproxDiagonalInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CKLApproxDiagonalInferenceMethod.html), [FITCInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CFITCInferenceMethod.html), and [SparseVGInferenceMethod](http://www.shogun-toolbox.org/doc/en/latest/classshogun_1_1CSparseVGInferenceMethod.html)) See [#3054](https://github.com/shogun-toolbox/shogun/issues/3054)

 * Understanding the inference procedure and refactoring existing framework with the help from mentors
 * Make beautiful demos and benchmarks under the new framework